Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 STANTHORPE THINGS TO DO MAP

-Before we get started on all the things to see in Stanthorpe, to help you plan your itinerary, check out the map below.
+Before we get started on all the things to see in Stanthorpe, check out the map below to help you plan your itinerary.
 This map shows the location of all the things to do around Stanthorpe covered in this guide.

-I recommend you first make a list of your top priority things to see and do in Stanthorpe and then use this map to plan your day to day itinerary so you’re not travelling back and forth all over town.
+I recommend you first make a list of your top priorities for things to see and do in Stanthorpe and then use this map to plan your daily itinerary so you’re not travelling back and forth all over town.

 BEST THINGS TO DO IN STANTHORPE